1tomany/rich-bundle/README.md

 ### Create the module's contracts
 As the name implies, the `Contract` directory stores contracts to interact with this module.
 You should have, at minimum, two contracts to start with: a `<Entity>RepositoryInterface` and `ExceptionInterface`.

-In the `Contract` directory, create a file named `<Entity>RepositoryInterface.php` where `<Entity>` is the Doctrine entity that will use this repository.
-Create a file named `AccountRepositoryInterface.php` in `src/Account/Contract` and populate it with the following code:
+In the `Contract/Repository` directory, create a file named `<Entity>RepositoryInterface.php` where `<Entity>` is the Doctrine entity that will use this repository.
+Create a file named `AccountRepositoryInterface.php` in `src/Account/Contract/Repository` and populate it with the following code:

 ```php
 <?php